Ear pinning (Otoplasty)

 Otoplasty or ear surgery is sometimes called ear pinning and is used to treat a condition where one or both ears are more prominent than usual.

-Otoplasty correction or ear plastic surgery works by repositioning prominent ears closer to the head, improving the shape of the ears or reducing ear size.
+The surgery works by repositioning prominent ears closer to the head, improving the shape of the ears or reducing ear size.
 Having prominent ears is a relatively common condition which can be presented in several different ways including ‘cup ears’, ‘shell ears’, ‘bat ears’ or ‘lop ears’.
-Many patients attempt to conceal unusual or prominent ears under their hair but otoplasty correction is a permanent solution which can help patients feel more confident in their everyday life and allow them to wear their hair any way they please.
+Many patients attempt to conceal unusual or prominent ears under their hair, but otoplasty correction is a permanent solution which can help patients feel more confident in their everyday life and allow them to wear their hair any way they please.

-To find out if otoplasty correction or ear surgery is right for you book a consultation with Dr Barnouti in one of our three Sydney clinics:
+To find out if surgery is right for you, book a consultation with Dr Barnouti in one of our three Sydney clinics:

-We encourage you to bring your partner, a family member or friend to your initial otoplasty correction or ear surgery consultation if you wish.
+We encourage you to bring your partner, a family member or friend to your initial surgery consultation if you wish.

-During your otoplasty correction consultation our qualified and experienced Sydney-based plastic surgeon Dr Barnouti will take your full medical history including any history of excessive bleeding or slow wound healing.
+During your consultation, our plastic surgeon Dr Barnouti will take your full medical history including any history of excessive bleeding or slow wound healing.